PoisotLab/MS_befwm_softwarenote/ms.md

 The results are presented in \autoref{carrying}.

-## Effect of allometric scaling on stability and diversity
+## Effect of allometric scaling on stability

-We now illustrate how the package can be used to explore responses of the system to changes in parameters.
-In particular, we explore how diversity and population stability are affected by an increase in connectance.
-The results are presented in \autoref{scaling}.
+In \autoref{vertebrate}, we illustrate how the effect of scaling differs between food webs with invertebrates and vertebrate consumers.

-!{scaling}
+!{vertebrate}

 The allometric scaling is controlled by the parameter $Z$ (field `Z` in the code), and can be changed in the following way: